Manarat Dhaka International School and College

-Manarat Dhaka International School & College (MDIC) (from the word منارة manа̄rat "beacon") is a trust-owned school in Gulshan, Dhaka, Bangladesh.
+Manarat Dhaka International School & College (MDIC) (from the Arabic word منارة manārat "beacon") is a trust-owned school in Gulshan, Dhaka, Bangladesh.
 It offers British Curriculum from play-group to advanced level, offering GCE O-Level and GCE A-Level examinations, held under the University of Cambridge.
 Manarat emphasizes moral teachings and etiquette more than textbook knowledge.
-Manarat encourages its students to learn Arabic from a very young age (upto grade 6).
+Manarat encourages its students to learn Arabic from a very young age (up to grade 6).
 It also stresses Islamic teachings and inspires students to strengthen their iman.

-The current principal of the school is Brig.
-Gen (Retd) Md Mehdi Hassan Pramanik, psc and the school's vice principals are Ms. Fatima Jemaima Rahman and Mr. Mohammad Farooque.
+The current principal of the school is Brig Gen S. M. Mahbub-Ul-Alam, OSP, SGP, ndc, psc (retd) and the school's vice principals are Ms. Fatima Jemaima Rahman and Anwarul Hossain.

 Due to the COVID-19 pandemic, the school was closed and classes & exams were taken through the online platform Zoom between March 2020 and March 2022.

 History

 The Manarat trust established an English medium kindergarten school in 1979, named Manarat Dacca.
 In 1985 the school was renamed as Manarat Dhaka International School.
 With gradual advancement of the students in higher classes and with the launch of an English medium HSC Level program, the name of the school was changed to Manarat Dhaka International College in 1991.

 It was a time when English medium education was very rare in the country.
 A group of Islamic scholars under the guidance of the late Sheikh Fouad Abdulhameed Alkhateeb, the ambassador of the Kingdom of Saudi Arabia in Bangladesh, strongly felt the necessity of establishing an educational institution where eternal values of Islam could be taught along with modern education.
 With that view in mind, Manarat started its journey as an English medium institution under the curriculum of Cambridge International Examinations London with Islamic values at its bastion.